-In the retirement calculator I added this data:
+In the Vanguard retirement calculator I added the following data:

-35 Years, but you will enter the number of years you choose for your savings to last based on when you retire
+35 Years, but you will enter the number of years you choose for your savings to last based on your desired retirement age

 Annual spending of $48,000 a year, but you will enter the cost of living you came up with from the earlier steps after considering other income sources, such as social security

-I’ll leave the standard portfolio setting of 50% stocks, 30% bonds and 20% cash.
+I’ll leave the standard portfolio asset allocation of 50% stocks, 30% bonds, and 20% cash.

 I clicked Run Simulation and saw there is a 79% chance I could withdraw $4,000 a month for 35 years based on this investment portfolio model.

-79% is not reliable enough for me since I don’t want a 21% chance I will run out of money when I am 85.
+79% is not reliable enough for me since I don’t want a 21% chance I will outlive my money when I am 85.
 (You probably don’t either:)

 Note that this example is based on withdrawing 4.4% of the investment portfolio in retirement.
-This is high based on standard retirement withdrawal rates.
-I wrote about retirement withdrawals strategies here.
+This is high based on standard retirement withdrawal rates since the 4% rule is more common for withdrawals as I wrote about retirement withdrawals strategies.

 8. Brainstorm How to Improve Your Wealth Plan

-As you can see, there are a lot of estimates that go into creating a wealth plan but that’s okay.
-Estimates are so much better than never looking at what you want and how you can have it.
+As you can see, there are a lot of estimates that go into creating a wealth plan, but that’s okay.
+Estimates are so much better than never estimating how much your investments might grow based on your current investment strategy.

-If you have seen that what you are doing now has you solidly on track to have funds for life based on simple stock and bond investing, congratulate yourself.
+If you have seen that what you are doing now has you solidly on track to have funds for life based on a basic stock and bond investing plan, congratulate yourself.

-If you have seen that what you are doing now looks like it won’t have you on track for financial independence, realize that there are many options to change the track you’re on.
+However, if you have seen that what you are doing now looks like it won’t have you on track for financial independence, realize that there are many options to change the track you’re on nowadays.

 Living Off Investments Instead of Living On Investments

-- Online lending in real estate and small business
+- Lending in real estate and small business

 Align Your Wealth Plan with What You Like

-There are many ways to fulfill your wealth plan.
-You’ll want to choose a strategy that aligns with the lifestyle you want as defined earlier.
+As you can see, there are many ways to fulfill your wealth plan.
+You’ll want to choose a strategy that aligns with the lifestyle you want as defined in Step 1.

-For example, since I love reading about investing strategies, and the fact that we have built alternative income streams over the past 15 years, starting a wealth building blog about was ideal for me.
-I can work and write by my pool and feel happy and fulfilled.
+For example, since I love reading about investing strategies.
+This with the fact that my husband and I have built alternative income streams over the past 15 years made starting an online business on wealth and financial coaching ideal for me.

-Then write down the very first step toward implementation and act on it within 24 hours.
+Then write down the very first step toward implementation.
+Act on it within 24 hours.

-This is exactly what I did in 2003 and it has been a successful adventure with many bumps along the way (and a recession, bear market, and early retirement for my husband Larry).
+This is exactly what I did about decades ago and it has been a successful adventure with many bumps along the way (and 2 recessions, bear markets, and early retirement for my husband Larry Gaines).

 This led us to research buying local businesses but eventually buying rental real estate instead and also creating online businesses due to their low risk and high income and wealth building potential.

-I also sell covered calls, mostly on dividend stocks as opportunities present themselves.
-Click here to read my post on writing covered calls.
+I also began selling covered calls, mostly on dividend stocks as opportunities present themselves, in addition to investing a tactical asset allocation portfolio.

 How to Create a Wealth Plan Summary

-If you’re still with me, you have taken the steps to create a wealth plan.
-This can truly be a life changing document that will lead you to having funds for a life you enjoy.
+If you’re still with me, hopefully, you have taken the steps to create a wealth plan.
+This can truly be a life changing document that will motivate, empower and guide you to have funds for a life you enjoy.